Where can Americans travel to in the Caribbean?

 As countries figure out how to deal with the coronavirus pandemic, some have closed their borders to outside travel.
 Sometimes that’s a blanket ban on visitors, while for others the bans are origin country-specific.
 The United States is among countries targeted for bans due to increasing coronavirus cases.

 So where can Americans travel?
-While the State Department has a Global Level 4 Health Advisory to warn citizens to avoid all international travel until further notice, these are the Caribbean destinations technically open for U.S. tourists.
+These are the Caribbean destinations technically open for U.S. tourists.

 Antigua and Barbuda